UCF STEM Student Programs

 • Ages: 11–18 years old

-Camp Connect gives students broad exposure to electrical, industrial, mechanical, civil, environmental, aerospace, and computer science engineering, and includes tips on how to prepare for a college degree.
-GLAMPing offers rising 6th and 7th grade students hands-on experiences in an engineering makerspace along with leadership lessons focused on STEM leadership.
-Summer Institutes are intensive programs for students interested in AI, robotics, entrepreneurship, computer science, and mathematics, and include hands-on, individualized instruction with instructors.
-Laser & Photonics Camp is for rising 10th–12th graders interested in physics or engineering and focuses on topics such as lasers, autonomous vehicles, video game displays, medical imaging, fiber optics, and the internet, with CREOL, The College of Optics and Photonics, providing hands-on photonics experiences.
-The Health Leaders Summer Academy (HLSA) is an immersive educational summer experience for high school students in grades 10–12 who have a strong passion for allied health sciences or medicine, with a goal of supporting students, particularly those from low-income and first-generation in college families, in planning future educational goals and connecting with healthcare professionals from diverse backgrounds and specialties.
-The program also presents information about health-centered education tracks and programs at UCF, and scholarships are available for families with financial need.
+AI Summer Camp provides rising 8th grade students with a crash course on Generative AI, Computer Vision, Robotics, Medical AI, and related topics.
+Camp Connect offers broad exposure to engineering disciplines including electrical, industrial, mechanical, civil, environmental, aerospace, and computer science, and immerses students in engineering integrated activities while sharing tips on how to prepare for a college degree.
+GLAMPing offers rising 6th and 7th grade students hands-on experiences in an engineering makerspace along with leadership lessons.
+Summer Institutes are intensive programs for students interested in AI, Robotics, Entrepreneurship, Computer Science, and Mathematics and include hands-on, individualized instruction with outstanding instructors.
+Laser & Photonics Camp serves rising 10th–12th graders interested in physics or engineering and includes hands-on exploration of photonics.
+The Health Leaders Summer Academy is an immersive educational summer experience for high school students in grades 10–12 who have a strong passion for allied health sciences or medicine, with a focus on students from low-income and first-generation in college families, and includes information on health-centered education tracks, campus and facility tours, and hands-on activities related to healthcare and research professions; scholarships are available for families with financial need for this academy.

 • Ages: 11–18 years old

-Camp Connect gives students broad exposure to electrical, industrial, mechanical, civil, environmental, aerospace, and computer science engineering, and includes tips on how to prepare for a college degree.
-GLAMPing offers rising 6th and 7th grade students hands-on experiences in an engineering makerspace along with leadership lessons focused on STEM leadership.
-Summer Institutes are intensive programs for students interested in AI, robotics, entrepreneurship, computer science, and mathematics, and include hands-on, individualized instruction with instructors.
-Laser & Photonics Camp is for rising 10th–12th graders interested in physics or engineering and focuses on topics such as lasers, autonomous vehicles, video game displays, medical imaging, fiber optics, and the internet, with CREOL, The College of Optics and Photonics, providing hands-on photonics experiences.
-The Health Leaders Summer Academy (HLSA) is an immersive educational summer experience for high school students in grades 10–12 who have a strong passion for allied health sciences or medicine, with a goal of supporting students, particularly those from low-income and first-generation in college families, in planning future educational goals and connecting with healthcare professionals from diverse backgrounds and specialties.
-The program also presents information about health-centered education tracks and programs at UCF, and scholarships are available for families with financial need.
+AI Summer Camp provides rising 8th grade students with a crash course on Generative AI, Computer Vision, Robotics, Medical AI, and related topics.
+Camp Connect offers broad exposure to engineering disciplines including electrical, industrial, mechanical, civil, environmental, aerospace, and computer science, and immerses students in engineering integrated activities while sharing tips on how to prepare for a college degree.
+GLAMPing offers rising 6th and 7th grade students hands-on experiences in an engineering makerspace along with leadership lessons.
+Summer Institutes are intensive programs for students interested in AI, Robotics, Entrepreneurship, Computer Science, and Mathematics and include hands-on, individualized instruction with outstanding instructors.
+Laser & Photonics Camp serves rising 10th–12th graders interested in physics or engineering and includes hands-on exploration of photonics.
+The Health Leaders Summer Academy is an immersive educational summer experience for high school students in grades 10–12 who have a strong passion for allied health sciences or medicine, with a focus on students from low-income and first-generation in college families, and includes information on health-centered education tracks, campus and facility tours, and hands-on activities related to healthcare and research professions; scholarships are available for families with financial need for this academy.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.